Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 <br>
 <pre class="cblock">
 M106 S127
-M106 P1 T45 S0.7 H1:2
+M106 P1 T45 S0.7 H1:2 ; (RRF 3.3 and earlier, see notes)
+M106 P1 T45 H1:2 X0.7 ; (RRF 3.4 and later, see notes)
 M106 P1 T40:50 H1:2
 </pre>

 The first example turns on the default cooling fan at half speed.
-The second example sets the second fan to a thermostatic fan for sensors 1 and 2 (e.g. the extruder heaters in a dual-nozzle machine) such that the fan will be on at 70% PWM when either hot end is at or above 45C.
-The third example also sets up a thermostatic fan, but this time it runs in proportional mode.
+The second (RRF 3.3 and earlier) and third (RRF 3.4 and later) examples sets the second fan to a thermostatic fan for sensors 1 and 2 (e.g. the extruder heaters in a dual-nozzle machine) such that the fan will be on at 70% PWM when either hot end is at or above 45C.
+The third example also sets up a thermostatic fan, but this time it runs in proportional mode; fan speed scales from 0% to 100% as temperature rises from 40C to 50C.
 <br>
 <pre class="cblock">
 M308 S10 Y"mcu-temp" A"MCU"                      ; defines sensor 10 as MCU temperature sensor